Qardaha: History

-The Aramaic meaning of Qardaha is the first village.
-The name of Qardaha is Phoenician and means "the place that manufactures, and sharpens the weapons".
-Several of the villages and places situated in the Coastal Mountain Range have names that were originally Phoenician.

-It is said among the Circassian people of Syria that the town of Qardaha was actually founded by Circassians during the time of the Mamluk sultan Qansuh al-Ghawri.
-Evidence for this can be seen by the large number of Circassians that live in the town and the entire Alawite Mountain region.
-There is even a street named Cherkess Street as well as a large family of the same name.
-Qardaha in the Circassian language means "Welcome".

-The residents of Qardaha descended from the Kalbiyya tribal confederation and the town served as the confederation's principle center.
+According to written traditions, the residents of Qardaha descended from the Kalbiyya tribal confederation and the town served as the confederation's principal center.
 During the late Ottoman era, between 1840 and 1880, tensions between the authorities and the Alawite tribes of the coastal mountains increased sharply.
-In 1854 the Ottoman governor of the Latakia Sanjak ("Latakia District") was killed in armed confrontation between the authorities and members of the Qardaha-based tribe.
+In 1854 the Ottoman governor of the Latakia Sanjak ("Latakia District") was killed in an armed confrontation between the authorities and members of the Qardaha-based tribe.
 This emboldened the Kalbiyya fighters, who proceeded to launch more raids against Ottoman positions, which the authorities responded to harshly.

-Fear of attracting the attention and subjugation of the authorities, and to avoid taxation and military conscription, was one of the reasons many of the Alawite fellahin ("peasants") who lived in the vicinity of Qardaha, opted not to establish an agglomeration of settlement.
+Fear of attracting the attention and subjugation of the authorities, and avoiding taxation and military conscription, was one of the reasons many of the Alawite fellahin ("peasants") who lived in the vicinity of Qardaha, opted not to establish an agglomeration of settlement.
 Until the present day, Qardaha is surrounded by scattered rural hamlets.
 The town formerly had a significant Christian population until the mid to late 20th-century, when most Christian families left for the major coastal cities.